krateoplatformops/oasgen-provider/README.md

 This section shows how to author and apply a `RestDefinition` and provides a field-by-field reference extracted from the related CRD schema.

-#### Before you begin
+#### Prerequisites

 - Have an OpenAPI 3.0/3.1 spec reachable either via:
   - `configmap://<namespace>/<name>/<key>`
   - `http(s)://<url>`

   The `spec.oasPath` field must match one of these forms (see the regex below).
 Be aware you can change `oasPath` over time **but avoid changing the request body of the `create` action** or its parameters when you do so.
-Otherwise, you may need to delete/recreate the RestDefinition.
+Otherwise, you most likely need to delete/recreate the RestDefinition in order to avoid CRD/schema drift.

 #### Minimal example